miniosushi/CS583_3D_project/README.md

 Names of group members: Sofia Elenga, Abbey Herter,

-Description of current target for the game (does not need to be final): TBD
+Description of current target for the game (does not need to be final):TBD

 General goals for each person (such as art/animation/level design): TBD